Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 For travelers seeking an off-the-beaten-path experience, Zuluk is the answer.
 Winding roads, lush landscapes, and a sense of tranquility make this hidden gem a delight for the adventurous soul.

-March to May and September to November are the best seasons to visit Sikkim.
+March to May and September to November are the best seasons to visit Sikkim with family.
 Here is an overview of what you can expect in each season:

 Summer (June to August): The summer months in Sikkim bring the monsoon season, with heavy rainfall.
 While the lush greenery is at its peak during this time, landslides and road closures due to rain can make travel challenging.
 If you don’t mind the rain and want to experience the region’s natural beauty, you can visit during this period.